Frequently Asked Questions

 Are your stories based on real-life experiences?

-Why involve religion into your writing?
+Why involve religion in your writing?

 — My Judaism is a core part of who I am.
 I'm not incorporating religion into my writing, I'm incorporating myself and what I know.
 When an author writes about their characters hosting a Christmas party, you don't assume they are involving Christianity into their writing.
 Similarly, my inclusion of Jewish themes, customs, and perspectives is a natural extension of my identity and cultural background.